 This study utilized a quantitative type of research employing descriptive and correlational methods of research.
 The descriptive method was used to determine the level of competence of teachers on the use of LMS features and functionalities, degree of usefulness, and level of utilization of the LMS as the university's official teaching and learning platform in terms of its common features and functionalities.
-Furthermore, correlational method was used to determine significant relationship between the level of competence of teachers on the use of LMS features and functionalities and the degree of usefulness and level of utilization of the LMS as the university's official teaching and learning platform in terms of its common features and functionalities.
+Furthermore, correlational method was used to determine significant relationship between the level of competence of teachers on the use of LMS features and functionalities and level of utilization of the LMS as the university's official teaching and learning platform in terms of its common features and the degree of usefulness and level of utilization of the LMS as the university's official teaching and learning platform in terms of its common features and functionalities.